 GrubHub accident claims for No-Fault benefits

 No-Fault benefits will pay for an injured person’s medical expenses, lost wages, medical mileage and transportation expenses for traveling to and from doctor and medical appointments, household replacement services and attendant care services.

 Within one (1) year of a GrubHub crash, the injured person must file an application for No-Fault benefits with his or her auto insurance company or with the insurance company that is responsible to pay under the No-Fault law.
 (MCL 500.3145(1) and (4)) Failure to file will forever disqualify the injured person from recovering No-Fault PIP benefits related to the crash.

 For GrubHub accident claims to recover No-Fault benefits, the auto insurance companies that will be required to pay will be one of the following: (1) The victim’s own auto insurance company; (2) the auto insurance company for the victim’s spouse or resident relative; or (3) through an auto insurance company assigned by the Michigan Assigned Claims Plan if No-Fault coverage is not otherwise available.
 (MCL 500.3114(1) and (4))

 Call the attorneys at Michigan Auto Law for a free consultation

 Call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys if you were injured in a GrubHub crash and you would like to speak with an experienced attorney.
 Michigan Auto Law attorneys have spoken at national seminars and legal conferences, teaching injury lawyers across the country how to better handle their insurance claims and better protect our clients.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced attorney by visiting our contact page or you can use the chat feature on our website.